guide

 In-depth guide to heat pump water heaters (hybrid) in 2026.
 Covers how they work, efficiency ratings, installation requirements, costs vs savings, climate considerations, and whether a HPWH is right for your home.

-Yes, heat pump water heaters are worth it for most homeowners with electric water heating — they cut water heating costs by 50–75%, qualify for up to $2,000 in federal tax credits, and pay for themselves in 3–7 years depending on your electricity rate and usage.
+Yes, heat pump water heaters are worth it for most homeowners with electric water heating — they cut water heating costs by 50–75% and pay for themselves in 3–8 years depending on your electricity rate, usage, and available state/utility rebates.
 A heat pump water heater (HPWH) operating at a UEF of 3.50 costs roughly $150–$200 per year to run, compared to $550–$720 for a standard electric resistance tank.
+(Note: the federal Section 25C credit that previously covered up to $2,000 for qualifying HPWHs expired for installs after Dec 31, 2025 under the OBBBA; for 2026 installs, state and utility rebates plus IRA HEAR / HOMES are the active federal/state pathways.)

 But they're not right for every home.
 This guide covers exactly how heat pump water heaters work, what they cost, who benefits most, and the specific installation requirements that can make or break a successful HPWH project.